 Provide safe, supervised spaces for children to explore and engage with freely.
 A great place to start is to get to know your neighbours and create a community for your kids to play within.
 This allows our kids to have a variety of different people to play with but also encourages supervision because everyone is looking out for each other.

-Find playgrounds and open outdoor spaces.
+Find open outdoor spaces.
 These spaces encourage free play because children can run, explore and create their own games based on what is available to them.